Computing - Services for Research

 Links to our state-of-the art computing environments and cloud services, and to international computing resources.

 Grid computing enables applying the resources of many computers or computing clusters in a network to a single problem at the same time.
-The grid combines various computing resources, data banks, and measuring devices that comprise a pool of resources for coordinated, integrated and flexible shared use.Read more »
+The grid combines various computing resources, data banks, and measuring devices that comprise a pool of resources for coordinated, integrated and flexible shared use.Read more about grid computing »

 FGCI user guide »

 Using cPouta, customers can quickly deploy self-administered servers using a simple user interface.Read more about cPouta »